Sonnenwerk/EDCopilotDialogueLibrary-MyFork/SpeechExtensions/Exobiology_Announcements.md

 - That’s the last one!
 Holy hell, I’m done with this.
 Get the hell outta here, <Commander>!
 - All samples collected.
 Damn right!
 Now, go put your feet up and stop making me talk about colonies.
 - And that's the last sample.
 Thank the void we’re done.
 Go find a quiet corner and yell if you have to.
-- We’re done, <Commander>—finally!
+- We’re done, <Commander> — finally!
 You’ve earned a rest, a nap, or whatever hell you want to do next!
 - And that's it, <Commander>.
 The end of the line.
 I swear I can hear my circuits singing 'Hallelujah' right now.

 #### **Flirt**